Date of Award

 The major findings from the analyses indicated women who engaged in hookups endorsed a higher number of previous sexual partners, more experiences of sexual coercion, and greater negative affective reactions than women who dated.
 The results indicated no difference in the positive affective reactions to a recent hookup or date encounter.
 The hookup and date groups did not differ on overall scores of conformity to traditional feminine norms.
 However, several factors involved in gender role adherence were found to negatively correlate with hookups, including modesty and sexual fidelity, while investment in appearance was positively correlated with hooking up.

 Pearlson, Rebecca Shayne, "Hookups and Gender Norm Conformity: The Experiences of Undergraduate Women" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1417.